Personal Capital vs Mint 2026: Which Personal Finance App Actually Wins?

 User Interface & Ease of Use

-Personal Capital's dashboard is clean and data-dense.
-It's designed for people who like looking at graphs and don't mind a bit of a learning curve.
-The first time I set it up, I probably spent two hours just exploring different views and tools.
-(I mean that as a compliment, not a complaint — it's genuinely interesting if you're a personal finance nerd.)
+Personal Capital's dashboard is clean and packed with data.
+It's designed for people who like looking at graphs and don't mind a steeper learning curve.
+When I first set it up, I spent two hours just exploring.
+And look, that was kind of the point — it's genuinely interesting if you're into personal finance.

-Mint was warmer and more guided.
-It held your hand a bit more, which was exactly what casual budgeters needed.
-You could hand Mint to someone's parents and they'd probably figure it out in 20 minutes.
-Personal Capital requires a bit more financial literacy to fully appreciate.
+Mint was friendlier and more guided.
+It held your hand a bit, which is exactly what casual budgeters needed.
+You could introduce Mint to your parents and they'd probably figure it out in 20 minutes.
+Personal Capital needs a bit more financial know-how to really shine.

-Winner: Mint was more approachable.
+Winner: Mint was easier to approach.
 Personal Capital wins on depth.

 Core Features

-Mint had the edge for budgeting — category-based budgets, spending alerts, and bill reminders were baked in and worked well.
-Personal Capital's budgeting is functional but clearly not its priority.
-It feels like a feature someone added because users kept asking for it, not because the team was passionate about it.
+Mint had the clear advantage for budgeting — category-based budgets, spending alerts, and bill reminders all worked well.
+Personal Capital's budgeting is functional but obviously not where their heart is.
+It feels like a feature someone added because users kept asking, not because the team was passionate about it.

 For investment tracking, retirement planning, and net worth analysis?
-Personal Capital isn't even close.
-It's in a completely different league.
+Personal Capital isn't even in the same league.
+It's a completely different class.

-Winner: Depends entirely on your goal.
+Winner: Depends on what you need.
 Budgeting → Mint.
-Investing and wealth building → Personal Capital, no contest.
+Investing and wealth building → Personal Capital, hands down.

 Integrations

 Both tools connected to thousands of financial institutions.
-Personal Capital (Empower) currently supports 14,000+ institutions through Plaid and their own aggregation.
-Mint had supported over 17,000 at its peak — so a slight edge there, though in practice both covered the vast majority of accounts people actually use.
+Personal Capital (Empower) currently supports 14,000+ institutions through Plaid.
+Mint had supported over 17,000 at its peak — slight edge there, but honestly both covered what most people actually use.

-Personal Capital handles investment accounts (Fidelity, Vanguard, Schwab, 401(k) providers) particularly well — better than Mint ever did.
+And Personal Capital handles investment accounts (Fidelity, Vanguard, Schwab, 401(k) providers) particularly well — better than Mint ever managed.

-Winner: Roughly tied.
-Personal Capital edges ahead for investment account connectivity specifically.
+Winner: Pretty much tied.
+Personal Capital nudges ahead for investment accounts specifically.

 Pricing & Value

-Here's where things get interesting.
-Both tools offered their core features for free.
+Here's where it gets interesting.
+Both offered their main features for free.
 Personal Capital still does.
-Mint's free tier was ad-supported and came with occasional upsells that could get a little annoying after a while.
+Mint's free tier was ad-supported and came with occasional upsells that could get annoying.

-In 2026, Personal Capital's free dashboard is genuinely one of the best deals in personal finance.
-You get institutional-grade portfolio analysis tools without paying a single dollar unless you want managed investing.
-Fun fact: most standalone portfolio analysis tools with this level of sophistication charge upward of $30/month.
+In 2026, Personal Capital's free dashboard is genuinely one of the best deals out there.
+You get the kind of portfolio analysis tools that institutional tools charge $30/month for — and you're paying zero dollars unless you want managed investing.

 Winner: Personal Capital.
 Still free, still excellent.